 from contract, where it is proven by clear and convincing evidence

-the plaintiff, in addition to the actual damages, may recover damages for the sake of example and by way of punishing the defendant.
+that the defendant has been guilty of oppression, fraud, or malice, the plaintiff, in addition to the actual damages, may recover damages for the sake of example and by way of punishing the defendant.

 (b) An employer shall not be liable for damages pursuant to